Please make sure all plastic containers have a number 1 - 7 on them

 Please do not bring hazardous waste to the Owego or Barton Transfer Stations.

 There is NO CHARGE to use the Household Hazardous Waste Collection Facility on DESIGNATED COLLECTION DATES.
+Proof of Tioga County Residency is required.

 Up to 3 TV's & 3 monitors per resident